SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC_Nederland_Subscriber_Provisioner.md

     - DTV subscribers
     - HFC segment group ID

-Elements using Casa Systems and Cisco CBR-8 drivers:
+Elements using Casa Systems and Cisco CBR-8 connectors:

 An external set action is automatically done on the button **Update Service Groups** on the QAM page.